zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/LabGuide8.md

 ![](./images/700/Picture700-32.png)

 -   Click on the **Edit** button to pop-up the settings dialog for this notebook and enter the information as shown in the image below
-    (*note that the connection information is read-only because this is managed by Autonomous Data Warehouse Cloud*):
+    (*note that the connection information is read-only because this is managed by Autonomous Data Warehouse*):

 ![](./images/700/Picture700-33.png)